 How to Cook Bulgur wheat?

-All you need to make perfect bulgur is 20 minutes and some water—chicken stock or vegetable stock will also work.
+To make perfect bulgur, all you need is 20 minutes and some water—chicken stock or vegetable stock will also work.
 The key—as with cooking most grains—is to know the ratio.

 Water ratios remain the same regardless of coarse size in most case scenarios.
 The cooking time does change for the fine bulgur coarse grade, you simply bring to a simmer, cover and kill the heat.
 Let sit for 10 minutes.
 Open the lid and fluff away.